ProgrammingHero1/100-plus-python-coding-problems-with-solutions/Easy-ones/Math-Power.md

 **[Try it on Programming Hero](https://play.google.com/store/apps/details?id=com.learnprogramming.codecamp)**

 ## Think Different
-Python has a built-in function named pow [blue].
+Python has a built-in function named pow.
 The pow is a short form of the word power.
 And you can pass 2 numbers to the pow function.
 It will give you the second number as a power of the first number.

 ## Alternative Solution
-Python has a built-in function named pow [blue].
+Python has a built-in function named pow.
 The pow is a short form of the word power.
 And you can pass 2 numbers to the pow function.
 It will give you the second number as a power of the first number.

 ```python
 base_num = int(input('Give me the base number: '))
 power_num = int(input('Give me the power number: '))
 result = pow(base_num, power_num)
 print('Your result is: ', result)
 ```
 **[Try it on Programming Hero](https://play.google.com/store/apps/details?id=com.learnprogramming.codecamp)**